ZahirSaiyed/HyprRun/README.md

   - We tried to capture all the features we mentioned in last phase.
 However, upon further conversation with users, we prioritized certain features over others.
 We also prioritized the overall design of our application so that it did not feel "cheap" or "raw".
 The features

 # A-Level Use Cases
-- [ x ] Users Can Connect to their Spotify Account
+- [x] Users Can Connect to their Spotify Account
-- [ x ] Users Can View The Current Playing Track
+- [x] Users Can View The Current Playing Track
-- [ x ] Users Can Pause/Resume Their Music
+- [x] Users Can Pause/Resume Their Music
-- [ x ] Users can choose from all of their playlists which playlist  want to choose for each run
+- [x] Users can choose from all of their playlists which playlist  want to choose for each run
-- [ x ] Users Can Start/Pause/End a Run
+- [x] Users Can Start/Pause/End a Run
-- [ x ] Users can view the duration (elapsed time of their run), their current average pace, and see the total distance they have ran
+- [x] Users can view the duration (elapsed time of their run), their current average pace, and see the total distance they have ran
-- [ x ] Users can view a run summary at the end of their run of the following attributes: Distance, Duration, and overall average pace
+- [x] Users can view a run summary at the end of their run of the following attributes: Distance, Duration, and overall average pace
-- [ x ] Users Can Adjust the ‘Vibe’ of the Music as they Run (while the user runs, the user can listen to songs that match the vibe of their song)
+- [x] Users Can Adjust the ‘Vibe’ of the Music as they Run (while the user runs, the user can listen to songs that match the vibe of their song)

 # B-Level Use Cases
-- [ x ] Users can see their current running route as they run
+- [x] Users can see their current running route as they run
-- [ x ] Users can review end of run summary statistics for a specific past run
+- [x] Users can review end of run summary statistics for a specific past run
-- [ x ] Users can view a list of their prior run history grouped by month
+- [x] Users can view a list of their prior run history grouped by month
 - [ ] As part of their end of run summary, users can see how their music vibe levels change over time in relation to how their pace changes over time
-   - Decided not to pursue this during this sprint because we considered it low priority given everything else we had to complete.
+   - After more user studies and performing a round of prioritization, we decided not to pursue this use case during this sprint because we considered it low priority.
+Users were not as interested in this ffeature as we originaly thought.
+Instead, we worked on improving our music recommendation algorihtm and cleaning up our user interface.